-2.2 TOE100G-IP
+2.3 TOE10G-IP

-TOE100G-IP implements TCP/IP stack and fully offload engine without requiring the CPU and the external memory.
+TOE10G-IP implements TCP/IP stack and fully offload engine without requiring the CPU and the external memory.
 User interface has two signal groups - control signals and data signals.
 Control and status signals use Single-port RAM interface for write/read register access.
 Data signals use FIFO interface for transferring data stream in both directions.
-The interface with 100G Ethernet MAC is a 512-bit Avalon-stream interface.
 More information can be found from the datasheet.

-https://dgway.com/products/IP/TOE100G-IP/dg_toe100gip_data_sheet_intel.pdf
+https://dgway.com/products/IP/TOE10G-IP/dg_toe10gip_data_sheet_intel_en/

-2.3 CPU and Peripherals
+2.4 CPU and Peripherals

 The CPU system uses a 32-bit Avalon-MM bus as the interface to access peripherals such as the Timer and JTAG UART.
 The system also integrates an additional peripheral to access the test logic by assigning a unique base address and address range.
 To support CPU read and write operations, the hardware logic must comply with the Avalon-MM bus standard.
-Avl2Reg module, as shown in Figure 2-2, is designed to connect the CPU system via the Avalon-MM interface, in compliance with the standard.
+Avl2Reg module, as shown in Figure 2-5, is designed to connect the CPU system via the Avalon-MM interface, in compliance with the standard.

 Avl2Reg consists of AsyncAvlReg and UserReg.
 AsyncAvlReg converts Avalon-MM signals into a Register interface with a 32-bit data bus size, similar to Avalon-MM data bus size.
-It also includes asynchronous logic to handle clock domain crossing between the CpuClk and UserClk domains.
+It also includes asynchronous logic to handle clock domain crossing between the CpuClk and MacTxClk domain.

 UserReg includes the Register file of the parameters and the status signals of test logics.
-Both the data interface and control interface of TOE100G-IP are connected to UserReg.
-Further details of AsyncAvIReg and UserReg are described below.
+Both the data interface and control interface of TOE10G-IP are connected to UserReg.
+More details of AsyncAvIReg and UserReg are described as follows.

-2.3.1 AsyncAvlReg
+2.4.1 AsyncAvlReg